fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

     is not short of them.
 Some of these subtleties will result in frustrating bugs.
 As a good practice, always have a code analysis tool automatically running. [eslint](<https://en.wikipedia.org/wiki/Lint_(software)>) is the
-    best linting tool for JavaScript and is available as a plugin for Visual Studio Code.
+    best linting tool for JavaScript and is available as an extension for Visual Studio Code.
 -   Code formattting: keep the code consistent and easier to understand.
 Also prepares it for publication, e.g. in GitHub. [prettier](https://prettier.io/) is currently the most used formatter.
-Also available as a plugin for Visual Studio Code.
+Also available as an extension for Visual Studio Code.

 ### Testing and debugging the code